Vinnytsia massacre

 The Vinnytsia massacre was the mass execution of between 9,000 and 11,000 people in the Ukrainian town of Vinnytsia by the Soviet secret police NKVD during the Great Purge in 1937–1938, which Nazi Germany discovered during its occupation of Ukraine in 1943.
 The investigation of the site first conducted by the international Katyn Commission coincided with the discovery of a similar mass murder site of Polish prisoners of war in Katyn.
+Among the 679 dead identified by the Germans in 1943, there were also a certain number of Russians and 28 Poles (according to the latest data, the number of Poles killed by the NKVD in the city could amount to over 3,000).
 Nazi propaganda invoked mention of the massacre to illustrate communist terror by the Soviet Union.

 History

 Massacre

-Most of the victims buried at Vinnytsia were killed using a .22 calibre bullet fired into the back of the neck.
+Most of the victims buried at Vinnytsia were killed using .22 calibre bullets fired into the back of the neck.
 Due to the small calibre of the bullet, most victims were shot twice, and at least 78 of them were shot three times; 395 of the victims found there had their skulls broken in addition to traces of gunshot trauma.
 Almost all men whose remains were excavated had their hands tied.
 Older women were dressed in some form of clothing, whereas younger victims were buried naked.

 The executions were clandestine; the families were not informed of their relatives' fate.
 Personal belongings, documents and trial documentation were not preserved and instead were buried in a separate pit not far from the mass graves.

 The investigation commission

 The first examinations of the exhumed bodies were made by doctors such as professor Gerhard Schrader of the University of Halle-Wittenberg, docent Doroshenko of Vinnytsia, and professor Malinin of Krasnodar, respectively.
 The excavations started in May 1943 at three locations: the fruit orchard in the west, the central cemetery, and the People's Park.
 Most of the bodies were found in the fruit orchard (5,644 bodies).
 Altogether, 91 mass graves were discovered at the three locations, and 9,432 bodies were exhumed; 149 of them were women.
 The excavations at the People's Park were not finished, though many more bodies were thought to be buried there.

-After a preliminary investigation conducted by Professor Schrader's team, two teams of medical examiners were invited — one international and the other made up of 13 experts from universities in Nazi Germany.
+After a preliminary investigation conducted by Professor Schrader's team, two teams of medical examiners were invited—one international and the other made up of 13 experts from universities in Nazi Germany.
 An international commission of experts in anatomy and forensic pathology were brought in from 11 countries in Europe, predominantly from Nazi Germany's allied or occupied states.
 They were: